kubeshop/testkube/docs/testsuites-getting-results.md

 $ kubectl testkube testsuites execution 61e1136165e59a3183465125
 ```

-Test steps which are running workflows based on `Scripts` Custom Resources have test execution ID - you can get details of each in separate command:
+TestSuite steps which are running workflows based on `Test` Custom Resources have test execution ID - you can get details of each in separate command:

 ```sh
 kubectl testkube tests execution 61e1136165e59a3183465127Name: test-example-test1, Status: success, Duration: 4.677s